 Lauren received her PhD in Developmental Psychology from the University of Chicago.
 During her postdoctoral work with WISE, Lauren designed a unit on self-propelled vehicles as part of the PLANS grant.
 Self-propelled vehicles, or “Scooters” as it was commonly called, combined student investigations using computer models and hands-on investigations to explore concepts related to energy.
 As part of the Scooters unit, Lauren collaborated with other members of the WISE team to design computer models that directly connected the virtual explorations on the computer with the hands-on explorations in the classroom.
 Currently, Lauren works at the Museum of Science and Industry in Chicago as a senior evaluator.

-Britte H. Cheng, Ph.D., is a senior education researcher at SRI International’s Center for Technology in Learning.
-She is the Principal Scientist at CTL and Co-Lead of the Technology-Enhanced Assessments and Learning Research Group.
-Britte’s research focuses on the design and impact of learning technologies, instruction and assessment in K-12 math and science.
+Britte H. Cheng, Ph.D., is the Principal and Founder of Menlo Education Research, which conducts rigorous, innovative design and empirical projects to support powerful, equitable learning.
+She was previously a senior education researcher at SRI International’s Center for Technology in Learning.
+Britte was the Principal Scientist at CTL and Co-Lead of the Technology-Enhanced Assessments and Learning Research Group.
+Her research focuses on the design and impact of learning technologies, instruction, and assessment in K-12 math and science.
 Her work considers systemic issues of educational practice and policy, including the investigation of processes and designs that cross learning contexts and settings.

 Kihyun "Kelly" Ryoo

 Kihyun “Kelly” Ryoo is an Assistant Professor in the Learning Sciences and Psychological Studies program in the School of Education at the University of North Carolina, Chapel Hill.
 She received her Ph.D. in Learning Sciences and Technology Design with a specialization in Science Education from Stanford University, where she also earned her M.A. in Learning, Design and Technology.